 Velocity heading works by deriving heading from the direction of velocity and acceleration.
-Velocity heading works well with cars, boats, fixed wing aircraft and other vehicles that don't move sideways.
+Velocity heading works well with cars, fixed wing aircraft and other vehicles that don't move sideways.
 Velocity heading cannot work for helicopters and other vehicles where the vehicle is pointed somewhere other than the direction of travel.
-Velocity heading requires a horizontal speed of over 1.15 metres/second with a GNSS fix.
-It is recommended not to use velocity heading with Certus unless a dual antenna heading fix is not possible.
+Velocity heading requires a horizontal speed of over 1.15 m/s with a GNSS fix.
 Velocity heading is disabled by default.